gen04177/solar-system-3d/README.md

 ## Stars:

-The sky features 7,000 real stars visible to the naked eye, mapped from the Hipparcos catalog.
+The sky features 7,000 real stars visible to the naked eye, mapped from the  [SIMBAD Astronomical Database](https://simbad.cds.unistra.fr/simbad/).
 Their sizes and colors vary according to their magnitude.

 ## Available Constellations: